nondescryptid/opendoc-state-court-judgments/2019_SGMC_21/report.md

 54     I accepted the submission of the prosecution that the facts of the present case were more aggravated than in _Jacob Lau_.
 The present defendant was advised by the police to apply for a permit before the Event, yet he failed to do so.
 The defendant had also shown no remorse in claiming trial to the charges despite the clear evidence against him, unlike in _Jacob Lau_ where the offender pleaded guilty.
 Hence the defendant ought to receive a sentence higher than in _Jacob Lau._ In my judgment, a fine of $2,000 as submitted by the prosecution would be commensurate with the defendant’s culpability.

-55     The defence cited a number of past cases involving “elements of public disturbance and/or nuisance”: _PP v Yan Jun_ ; _Ng Chye Huay v PP_ ; _Chee Soon Juan v PP_ .[\[note: 9\]](#Ftn_9) However, I did not find any of these cases relevant or helpful given their very dissimilar and more aggravating facts.
+55     The defence cited a number of past cases involving “elements of public disturbance and/or nuisance”: _PP v Yan Jun_ ; _Ng Chye Huay v PP_ ; _Chee Soon Juan v PP_ .[^9] However, I did not find any of these cases relevant or helpful given their very dissimilar and more aggravating facts.

 #### Sentencing considerations for Penal Code Charge